 Bunclody Parent and Toddler Group takes place every Wednesday morning from 10.00am

 to 12 noon in St. Aidan's Hall, Irish Street.
 Admission €3.00.
 A place to

 meet other parents in a nice relaxed atmosphere.

 Internet and Email Courses for Beginners Free Internet and Email Courses for Beginners – on

-you are interested in enrolling yourself or arranging some FREE training for
+if you are interested in enrolling yourself or arranging some FREE training

-you are involved with, please contact Andrea Dalton in St Catherine’s Community
+a group you are involved with, please contact Andrea Dalton in St Catherine’s

 Bunclody Country Market opens every Saturday 10.00am - 1.00pm in